xxv/fuckedometer/README.md

 Connect the APA102 to the Thing.
 APA102 Clock goes to SCK.
 APA102 Data goes to Thing pin 13.
 APA102 Power goes to 3v and grounds to grounds.

-Depending on the resistor size, you may need to modify `METER_MAX` so that it ranges properly.
+Depending on the resistor size, you may need to modify `METER_OFFSET` so that it ranges properly.

 License